On & Off Campus

 Not everyone on campus knows of the Wurlitzer.
 When informed of the free music arrangement, historian Jim Leamon seemed pleasantly surprised and vowed to visit the Den more frequently.
 A country-western fan, he now plans to meet new colleagues as cuts from Billy Ray Cyrus’ Some Gave All (donated by a “Friend of Germaine”) orPatsy Cline’s Greatest Hits (donated by the Den employees) provide ambience.

 But for some, Cline’s “Sweet Dreams” would only jangle the nerves.
 In deference to professors who want peace and quiet for conversation or class preparation, there’s an official quiet time — no tunes — between noon and two o’clock.
 So during lunch, you might hear a colleague slurping seafood chowder but you won’t hear cuts from The Beastie Boys (donated by Michael Frankel ’96) or K.T.
 Oslin’s Songs from an Aging Sex Bomb.
-Off, too, goes Julio Iglesias’s Crazy (courtesy of Lorraine Fournier of physical plant).
+Off, too, goes Julio Iglesias’s Crazy (courtesy of Lorraine Fournier of Facility Services).
 And later to Jimi Hendrix’s “We Gotta Live Together.”

 When the Wurlitzer’s plugged back in, the no-pay-to-play policy can lead to some unusual music choices.
 For example, the eight-year-old daughter of a faculty composer once played “Waterfalls,” the TLCCrazySexyCool cut (donor anonymous), six times in a row just to annoy her teenage brother.

 Outside, on the lakeside terrace, an array of chocolate-covered fruits and creme-filled horns, lit by candles, tempted guests.